harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

-Bitcoin the network uses a simple communication to comminicate between nodes, as well as perform peer discovery.
-The following section section applies to both full nodes and SPV clients, with the caveat of SPV's Bloom filters taking the role of block discovery.
+The Bitcoin network uses simple methods to comminicate between nodes, as well as perform peer discovery.
+The following section applies to both full nodes and SPV clients, with the caveat of SPV's Bloom filters taking the role of block discovery.

 {% endautocrossref %}